-The term "religion" has reference to one's views of his relations to his Creator and to the obligations they impose of reverence for his being and character, and of obedience to his will.
+has reference to one's views of his relations to his Creator, and to the obligations they impose of reverence for His being and character, and of obedience to His will.
 It is often confounded with the cultus or form of worship of a particular sect, but is distinguishable from the latter.
-The first antendment to the Constitution in declaring that Congress shall make no law respecting the establishment of religion, or forbidding the free exercise thereof, was intended to allow everyone under the jurisdiction of the United States to entertain such notions respecting his relations to his Maker and the dutles they impose as may be approved by his judgment and conscience, and to exhibit his sentiments in such form of worship as he may think proper, not injurious to the equal rights of others, and to prohibit legislation for the support of any religious tenets, or the modes of worship of any sect.
-The oppressive measures adopted and the cruelties and punishments inflicted by the government of Europe for many ages, to compel parties to conform in their religious beliefs and modes of worship to the views of the most numerous sect, and the folly of attempting in that way to control the mental operations of persons, and enforce an outward conformity to a prescribed standard, led to the adoption of the amendment in question.
-It was never intended or supposed that the amendment could be envoked as a protection against legislation for the punishment of acts inimical to the peace, good order, and morals of society.
-With man's relations to his Maker and the obligations he may think they impose, and the manner in which an expression shall be made by him on his belief on the subjects, no interference can be permitted provided always in the laws of society, designed to secure its peace and prosperity, and the morals of its people, are not interfered with.

-However free the exercise of religion may be, it must be subordinate to the criminal laws of the country, passed with reference to actions re garded by general consent as propery the subjects of punitive legislation.
-There have been sects which denied as a part of their religious tenets that there should be any marriage tie, and advocated promiscuous intercourse of the sexes as prompted by the pas sions of its members.
-And history discloses the fact that the necessity of human sacrifices, on special oc-casions, has been a tenet for many sects.
-Should a sect of either of these kinds ever find its way into this country, swift punishment would fol low the carrying into effect of its doctrines and no heed would be given to the pretense that, as religious beliefs, their supporters could be protected in their exercise by the Consti-tution of the United States.
-Probably never before in the history of this country has it been seriously con-tended that the whole punitive power of the Government for acts, recognized by the general consent of the Christian world in modern times as proper matters for prohibitory legislation, must be suspended in order that the tenets of a religious sect encouraging crime may be carried out without hindrance.
+The first amendment to the Coustitution, in declaring that Cougress shall nake no law respecting the estab-lishment of religion, or forbidding the free exercise thereol, was in-tended to allow every one under the jurisdiction of the United States to entertain such notions respective his relations to his Maker and the duties they impose as may he approved by his judgment and conscience, and to exhibit his sentiments in such form of worship as he may think proper, not injurious to the equal rights of others, and to prohiuit legislation for the support of auy religious tenets, or the modes of worship of any sect.
+Theoppressive measures adopted, and the cruelties and punishments inflicted by the governments of Europe for many ages to compel parties to conform, in their religious beliefs and modes of worship, to the views of the most numerous sect, and the folly of attempting in that way to control the mental operations of persons, and enforce an outward conformity to a prescribed standard, led to the adoption of the amendment in question.
+It was never intended question.
+It was never intended or supposed that the amendment could be invoked as a protection against legislation for the punish-ment of acts infinical to the peace, good order and morals of society.
+With man's relation to his Maker and the obligations he may think they improve and they may think they impose, and the manner in which an expression shall be made by him of his helief of those subjects, no interference can be permitted, provided always the laws of society, designed to se-cure its peace and prosperity, and the morals of its people, are not in-terfered with.
+However free the exercise of religion may be, it must he subordinate to the oriminal laws of the country passed with reference to actions regarded by general consent as properly the subjects of pun-itive legislation.
+There have been sects which denied as a part of their religious tenets that there should be any marriage tie, and advocated promiscuous intercourse of the sexes as prompted by the passions of its members.
+And history discloses the fact that the necessity of buman sacrifices, on special occasions, has been a tenet of many sects.
+Should a sect of either of these kinds ever flud its way into this country, swift punish-ment would follow the carrying into effect of its doctrines, and up heed would be given to the pretense that, as religious beliefs, their supporters could be protected in their exercise by the Constitution of the United States Probably never before in the history of this country has it been seriously contended that the whole punitive power of the government for acts, recognized by the general consent of the Christian world in modern times as proper matters for prohibitory legislation, must be suspended in order that the tenets of a religious sect encouraging.crime may be carried out without hindrance.